halilyesilceng/Semantic_Search_and_Retrieval_with_Sentence-BERT/README.md

     --num_clusters 20 \
     --model_name all-MiniLM-L6-v2

+## Testing Queries
+After completing the embedding generation, clustering, and inverted indexing process, the system allows for seamless testing of queries.
+Users can provide their own queries in the specified format and evaluate the system's performance using precision and recall metrics.
+The Test.py script supports query testing by performing semantic search against the indexed documents and generating detailed evaluation metrics for specified k values.
+This feature ensures the system's flexibility and usability for real-world scenarios, enabling quick validation of the retrieval performance.

 ## Performance Evaluation
 **Precision and Recall:**
 - Both scripts calculate Precision@k and Recall@k to measure the accuracy and completeness of retrieval results.